acharaakshit/RMiniZinc/README.md

 # RMiniZinc

+##Under Development

-This package is aimed towards providing the r users to use minizinc from within R.
-Currently basic integer programming problems can be solved.
+This package is aimed towards providing the r users to use minizinc from within R. Currently basic integer programming problems can be solved.
+The package vignette contains a basic demonstration of how to create a MiniZinc model for basic constraint programming problems and obtain a string output.
-A basic functionality to check the solution is also provided.

-Donwload the package and put it into your home directory for building the package.

-Please check the package vignette for more information!